 It is no longer enough to stuff articles full of SEO (Search Engine Optimised) content, because Google’s algorithms monitor content for its user friendly nature, rewarding sites with consistently high quality content that is targeting the resolution of real problems and issues facing the target demographic.

 Part of the strategy of a successful digital PR manager will be to forge close links with some quality content writers in order to receive some good press hits or citations, while increasing the chances of high quality backlinks by nurturing relationships in the sector.
+Forums can be a good source of backlinks and they allow you to showcase your expertise in your field.

 Essentially, however, in order to understand how digital PR differs from traditional PR and simpler SEO focussed PR it is simpler to think of it as something of a fusion of the two.